blackducksoftware/method-use-analyzer/README.md

 ## Reporting Vulnerabilities

-If you discover a security vulnerability, contact the development team by e-mail at TODO
+If you discover a security vulnerability, contact the development team by e-mail at `oss@synopsys.com`

 ## Legal